Direct Marketing Lamb Profile

 Another reason for direct marketing is the growing consumer segment that desires information about the organizations that are raising the food and the methods they use.
 This trend relates to traceability.
 The ability to trace a product to the original source is a critical food safety issue.

 A growing number of individual producers are reaching new consumers using the Internet.
-With widespread sales of home computers, an estimated 87 percent of the U.S. population has Internet access.
+With widespread sales of home computers, over 90 percent of the U.S. population has Internet access.
 More consumers are shopping over the Internet.
-According to the U.S. Census Bureau, total e-commerce sales during 2017 were estimated at $453.5 billion, up 12.8 percent from 2016.
+According to the U.S. Census Bureau, total e-commerce sales during 2017 were estimated at $431.6 billion, down 82 billion from 2018.
 An affordable method to market new products directly to consumers is for producers to establish their own Web sites.

 Lamb products that are sold over the Internet must be processed in federally inspected plants.
 If the meat is processed in a state-inspected facility, it is only legal to sell the meat within that state.